haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 coding.
 Which means, 2 functions which do not share same business can be deleted without breaking the other.

-For example, we can send noti to users using SMS, Zalo, or Noti in app (3 providers).
+For example, we can send noti to users using SMS, Zalo, or noti-in-app (3 providers).
 They are all independently feature which serves same purpose: alert user about something.
 What happen if we add providers or remove some?
 Existing providers keep working as usual, new providers should behave properly too.